zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Chain-Fibers-Redux.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Collators provide each post-state-root (as is found in the transaction
-receipt of Ethereum 1.0) and append to the block Merkle proofs and
+receipt of Expanse 1.0) and append to the block Merkle proofs and
 associated hints (e.g. contract code) for all inputs (balance, nonce,
 state, code) from all subspaces that are required for the evaluation of
 each transaction from a previously known post-state-root.